nim-works/cps/README.md

 ## Hacking

 - use `--define:cpsDebug` to get extra debugging output
-- use `--define:cpsTrace` to get continuation tracing from the trampoline
 - use `--define:cpsTree` to dump AST via `treeRepr` in `cpsDebug` mode

 ## Documentation